paytonshaltis/paytonshaltis/README.md

 ## 🧑 About Me

-I'm a senior Computer Science student at The College of New Jersey, set to graduate in May of 2023.
+I'm a recently-graduated Computer Science student at The College of New Jersey as of May 2023.
 I love learning about new web technologies and frameworks that aid in creating responsive and accessible websites, and finding ways to implement them into my own projects.
 I'm also...

-- 👨‍💻 An aspiring **Full-Stack Web Developer**, currently looking for work
+- 👨‍💻 A recently-graduated Computer Scientist
-- 🤔 An enthusiastic Philosophy Minor
+- 🤔 Interested in all things Philosophy...
-- 🚂 Happy to announce the first release of [Freighter](https://github.com/paytonshaltis/freighter)!
-- 🔭 Working on [Tello Follow](https://github.com/paytonshaltis/tello-follow) and a few web-based projects
+- 🔭 Working on a simple [neural network library](https://github.com/paytonshaltis/neural-net-lib)
-- 🌱 Learning Vue, WordPress, PHP
+- 🌱 Learning C# and the basics of neural networks
-- 👨‍🏫 A CS tutor for the TCNJ Tutoring Center and the [Quakerbridge Learning Center](https://www.quaker-bridge.org/#/)
+- 👨‍🏫 A CS tutor for the [Quakerbridge Learning Center](https://www.quaker-bridge.org/#/)
 - 🎸 A guitar player and an avid fan of classic, psychedelic, and progressive rock
 - 🎮 A video game player and builder of my own custom PC
 - 📫 Reachable by email at shaltisp@gmail.com

 ## 💻 Projects

-I like working on a variety of projects in different areas of Computer Science, but my main areas of interest are Web Development, Computer Vision, and Automation.
+I like working on a variety of projects in different areas of Computer Science, but my main areas of interest are Web Development, ML / Computer Vision, and Automation.
 Here are some of my favorite projects that I've worked on over the last several years.
 Feel free to click on a project's name to visit the GitHub repository for it, where you can learn more about the languages I used, the features implemented, and the technologies learned to build it!

 <details open>
 <summary><h3 style="display: inline">🕸 Web Development</h3></summary>